aberg90/ZPREFIX/README.md

 IN MY CASE, MY DESKTOP COMPUTER IS /src AND MY LAPTOP IS /app.
 ONCE DONE, DOCKER COMPOSE DOWN AND BACK UP.

+CLIENT: localhost:3000
+SERVER API: localhost:8080

+how to log in: use first data in database: aaron_berg
+password: password1

 ---------------------------------------------------App Features compaired to User Stories----------------------------------------------------
 - As an inventory manager I want to be able to create an account so that I can track my inventory.